Free Tools to Support Nurses' Mental Health and Resilience

 Give an Hour

-Give an Hour’s Hospital Heroes Program provides six hours of free, confidential, mental health support to all hospital-based essential employees in the states of NY, NJ, and CT as well as their loved ones.
-Learn more here.
+The Hospital Heroes Program provides six hours of free and confidential mental health support to all hospital-based essential employees and their loved ones in NY, NJ, and CT.

 Healthy Nurse Healthy Nation

 A free nurse wellness initiative from ANA with a multitude of resources to support your well-being.